Hanley High School, Stoke-on-Trent: Hanley Municipal Secondary School : 1902 - 1925

 In 1902 the ‘higher’ section of the school was renamed the ‘Day Secondary School’, and two years later was changed again, this time to the Hanley Municipal Secondary School, when the elementary section was closed due to the growth of the Secondary School.
 During this time a field was obtained for football but no ground was available for cricket.

-Speech Day, 1911, was the occasion of the first performance of the School song, ‘Etiam Altiora Petamus’ (‘let us aim even higher’).

-The first World War took a heavy toll with over one hundred Old Hanliensians making the supreme sacrifice.
-A Memorial to the fallen, designed by R S Showan (a master 1894-1928 who designed the school crest), was unveiled in 1921.
+The First World War took a heavy toll with over one hundred Old Hanliensians killed.